 In a number of areas these proceedings are very similar to a criminal case, but in many other respects it is also fundamentally different.
-The prosecutor will prepare a file containing a calculation showing how much would have been earned according to the unlawfully.
+The prosecutor will prepare a file containing a calculation showing how much would have been earned unlawfully.
 Because confiscation proceedings often involve complex calculations, the court often determines that the hearing is preceded by so-called written rounds.
 In these written rounds, the prosecutor and the defense are given the opportunity to take their stand and respond to each other’s point of view.
 After all points of view have been exchanged in writing, a hearing will take place.

 An important right that victims and next of kin have in criminal proceedings is the right to file a claim for compensation.
 More often than not, a claim for compensation is rejected simply because the injured party has not sufficiently substantiated his claim.
 Our firm can assist both victims and suspects in this procedure.

 Everything Legal B.V. is a private limited liability company under Curaçao law, trading as The Law Office of Adir Ayubi, Ayubi Consulting & Immigration Services and Ayubi-Haakmeester Advocaten.
 Everything Legal B.V. is registered in the trade register of the Curaçao Chamber of Commerce & Industry under file number 145567.

 No products in the cart.